spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/performance/01-performance.md

 ## makes the generated JavaScript code more readable
 &nbsp;
 ## `:source-map "out/app.js.map"`
-## allows you to map the profiled JavaScript code back to ClojureScript code
+## allows you profile at the ClojureScript level

 !SLIDE